harlantwood/Enlightened_Structure/Software_Zero/index.md

 ### 30 June 2012: limited private alpha

 - Crawl creative commons licensed websites into your own curated collections
+- Publish this collection to an appropriate subdomain, e.g. your-project.your-name.openyourproject.org
 - Remix the content as inspired
 - Each curator can edit independently, and merge in the edits they like from other curators' versions

-### Fall 2012
+### 2012

-- Allow cloning (forking) and remixing websites in the creative commons, as a collection of pages

-- Publish this collection to an appropriate subdomain, e.g. your-project.your-name.commons.cc

-- Other users can clone (fork) your collections, and curate them independently

-- Merge all or part of the changes from another user's version of a given collection back into your version

-- Forking can happen in two ways:
+- Compare two versions of a page to easily to see changes and additions

 - Authors can drop a JavaScript snippet into their site, which creates a "Remix" button on their page
-  - Content curators can directly clone (fork) sites in the creative commons, through command line tools, website, and/or browser plugin

 - Visually explore and navigate content collections through radial node network interfaces

 - Merge remixed versions back into existing authoring tools (starting with Wordpress)

-### Winter 2012

 - Information in the data visualization is informed by users' trust ratings of authors and content.

-- Visualize and explore the node collection that is the intersection between this node collective (eg “nanotechdesertsolar”) and the viewer's trust network
+### 2013

 - Visually discover trending and relevant remixes of content, based on popularity and trust metrics

-### 2013

-- Compare two versions of a page to easily to see changes and additions

-- Merging is an interactive process that happens on the client side, in the diff tool

 - "Node Collectives" allow the creation of distributed ownership of information on a given topic, serving up the items of the greatest interest to the individual visitor

+- Add your feature request here...

 Open Source Ethos
 -----------------